 The generic framework described in clause 5.10.4.3.1 is extended with the following attributes to support the policy-based activation and deactivation:

-- AI/ML inference capabilities to be activated/deactivation on the ML entity or inference function based on the given policy.
+- AI/ML inference capabilities to be activated/deactivation on the ML model or inference function based on the given policy.

 - The policy (e.g. condition) for activation/deactivation.